-We can imagine many people would be shocked to hear we regularly provide chemotherapy to dogs and cats with cancer.
+We can imagine many people would be shocked to hear we regularly provide chemotherapy to dogs and cats with lymphoma.
 Here are two case studies which will show how cancers can be successfully diagnosed and treated in dogs and cats.

 Boston is a beagle who came to us with lumps on his neck.
-When we examined him we found that all his lymph glands were massively enlarged, and straight away we suspected lymphosarcoma (sometimes called lymphoma).
+When we examined him we found that all his lymph glands were massively enlarged, and straight away we suspected lymphoma (sometimes called lymphoma).
 A biopsy performed several days later confirmed this and he was started on chemotherapy.

-During the protocol, he initially had some problems with nausea and vomiting.
+During the protocol, Boston initially had some problems with nausea and vomiting.
 As the weeks went on we found some strategies to keep his nausea under control and apart from occasional ‘off’ days he responded well to the treatment.

 In May 2012 his cancer treatment course finished.
 Since then he remained in remission for approximately three years with the good quality of life of an active beagle.
 That’s him pictured recently.

-Bunty is a 17-year old cat who came to us with signs of vomiting and weight loss.
+Bunty was a 17-year old cat who came to us with signs of vomiting and weight loss.
 On a physical exam, she looked remarkably good for her age but a lump was found in her abdomen.
 Blood and urine tests were normal, and so we scheduled an ultrasound examination to better diagnose the origin of the lump.